 Open Bible Data Home About News OET Key

-Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on any Bible version abbreviation to see the verse in more of its context.
-The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
-Please double-check these texts in advance before using in public.
+Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible—click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations—the older translations are further down the page (so you can read up from the bottom to trace the English translation history).
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible—please double-check these texts in advance before using in public.

 OET (OET-RV) If anyone among you all has a case against another believer, how dare they go to a secular court in front of an unbelieving judge instead of to believers.![]()

-OET-LVIs_daring anyone of_you_all, a_matter having against the another, to_be_being_judged before the unrighteous, and not before the holy ones?
+OET-LV Is_daring anyone of_you_all, a_matter having against the another, to_be_being_judged before the unrighteous, and not before the holy ones?

-SR-GNTΤολμᾷ τις ὑμῶν, πρᾶγμα ἔχων πρὸς τὸν ἕτερον, κρίνεσθαι ἐπὶ τῶν ἀδίκων, καὶ οὐχὶ ἐπὶ τῶν ἁγίων;
+SR-GNT Τολμᾷ τις ὑμῶν, πρᾶγμα ἔχων πρὸς τὸν ἕτερον, κρίνεσθαι ἐπὶ τῶν ἀδίκων, καὶ οὐχὶ ἐπὶ τῶν ἁγίων; ‡

-(Tolma tis humōn, pragma eⱪōn pros ton heteron, krinesthai epi tōn adikōn, kai ouⱪi epi tōn hagiōn?)
+(Tolma tis humōn, pragma eⱪōn pros ton heteron, krinesthai epi tōn adikōn, kai ouⱪi epi tōn hagiōn;)

-Key: yellow:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor.
+Key: khaki:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor.

-Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).
+Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the RV alignments are incomplete (and may occasionally be wrong).

 ULT Do any of you dare, having a dispute with another, to go to court before the unrighteous, and not before the saints?